realA10001986/Time-Circuits-Display/README.md

 - Data entry works as follows: If you want to keep the currently shown pre-set, press ENTER to proceed to next field.
 Otherwise press a digit on the keypad; the pre-set is then overwritten by the value entered.
 2 digits can be entered (4 for years), upon which the current value is stored and the next field is activated.
 You can also enter less than 2/4 digits and press ENTER when done with the field.
 Note that the month needs to be entered numerically (1-12), and the hour needs to be entered in 24 hour mode, regardless of 12-hour or 24-hour mode as per the Config Portal setting.
 - After entering data into all fields, the data is saved and the menu is left automatically.
 - Note that when entering dates/times into the *destination time* or *last time departed* displays, the Time-rotation Interval is automatically set to 0.
 Your entered date/time(s) are shown until overwritten by time travels (see below, section "How to select the Time-rotation Interval").
-- By entering a date/time into the *present time* display, the RTC (real time clock) of the device is adjusted, which is useful if you can't use NTP for time keeping.
+- By entering a date/time into the *present time* display, the RTC (real time clock) of the device is adjusted, which is useful if you can't use NTP for time keeping, and really helpful when using GPS.
 Always set the real actual present time here; if you want to display some other time, use the Time Travel function.
-Note: The time you entered will be overwritten if/when the device has access to network time via NTP.
+Note: The time you entered will be overwritten if/when the device has access to network time via NTP or GPS.
+For DST (daylight saving) and GPS, it is essential that you also set the correct time zone in the Config Portal.

 #### How to set the audio volume: